Summer Intensive Interpreter Training • July 3 - August 11, 2017

 Tuition: $2,200 (additional lab and incidental fees may be required)

 The University of Hawai‘i's Center for Interpretation and Translation Studies (CITS) presents a 6-week intensive interpreter training program for speakers of Mandarin/ Japanese/Korean/Spanish/Vietnamese and English every other summer.
 If enough inquiries, we may be able to offer other language combinations, such as Arabic, German, Portuguese.
 Only ten

 (10) students are allowed to register per language.
-Due to demand, we also offered French/English in 2015.
-In 2017, we will offer Vietnamese for the first time.
+Due to demand, we also offered French/English in 2015 and will do so again in 2017.

 The Summer Intensive Interpreter Training is offered to anyone interested in